Discrimination, Harassment, and Sexual Misconduct

 Temporary Interim/Emergency Sanctions: Individuals may face sanctions prior to engaging in this process if deemed appropriate at described in PPM 6-22.

-Level 1: The issue is reviewed by the AA/EO Office under informal or formal procedures described in PPM 3-32, and then reviewed by the Dean of Students for decision making
+Level 1: The issue is reviewed by the Office of Equal Opportunity under informal or formal procedures described in PPM 3-32, and then reviewed by the Dean of Students for decision making

 Time Frames: Complaints should be reported as soon as possible after the event(s) which gives rise to the complaint.
 Complaints should be filed within six months of the most recent act which violates the policy.
 Where the interests of justice require, however, this time limit may be waived by AA/EO.

 - The process described in this section is a synopsis only of how allegations are handled at this stage of the proceedings.
 Please review PPM 3-32 for more detailed information.
 Complaints alleging violations of Title IX are handled separately.
-Please refer to the policy or contact the AA/EO office for more information.
+Please refer to the policy or contact the Office of Equal Opportunity for more information.

 - An individual (“Complainant”) who believes a student (“Respondent”) has violated PPM 3-32 may submit a complaint to AA/EO.

-- The parties may have an advisor present during meetings with AA/EO, who may only advise the student and may not actively participate in the informal process.
+- The parties may have an advisor present during meetings with the Office of Equal Opportunity, who may only advise the student and may not actively participate in the informal process.
 In instances where it is foreseeable that a sanction of expulsion or suspension for ten days or more may be applied, the Respondent shall be notified of this right prior to being interviewed about allegations of misconduct and provided notice of the allegations.
 Notice may be given immediately before being interviewed, however, interviews will be rescheduled if the student desires to have an advisor in attendance.

-- AA/EO may respond to the complaint with informal procedures, if neither the Complainant nor the Respondent request a formal investigation.
-Any party or AA/EO may request a formal investigation at any time.
+- The Office of Equal Opportunity may respond to the complaint with informal procedures, if neither the Complainant nor the Respondent request a formal investigation.
+Any party or the Office of Equal Opportunity may request a formal investigation at any time.
 Formal investigations include written Complaints and Responses, and may also include witness interviews, physical or electronic evidence and other sources of information, as deemed appropriate.

-- A complaint alleging a violation of PPM 3-32, may include claims of violations of other policies that grow out of the same facts or occurrences, and which may be resolved through this process as deemed appropriate by AA/EO.
+- A complaint alleging a violation of PPM 3-32, may include claims of violations of other policies that grow out of the same facts or occurrences, and which may be resolved through this process as deemed appropriate by the Office of Equal Opportunity.

-- If a formal investigation is completed, the AA/EO office will prepare a report.
+- If a formal investigation is completed, the the Office of Equal Opportunity will prepare a report.
 The parties will have the opportunity to respond to the report.
 The report, along with any submissions from the parties, will then be sent to the Dean of Students for her or his consideration.

 - The Dean of Students will review the formal report and any submissions made by the parties and then determine within 10 working days whether to close the complaint, investigate further, attempt informal resolution between the parties, or impose disciplniary sanctions.
 Informal resolution is only available if all parties and the Dean of Students agree.
 The parties will simultaneously be notified of the decision, the basis for the decision, and any proposed sanctions or other resolution.